-But I have been unable to find any evidence that the score has been performed publicly ever since — which is a shame because it is a substantial and highly worthy composition among Schmitt’s body of work.
+But no performances appear to have happened at all since the mid-1950s, and the lack of exposure for this piece is a shame because it is such a substantial and worthy composition among Schmitt’s body of work.
 Unmistakably a product of the master, it delivers the widest possible range of emotions and atmospherics, along with endlessly interesting musical ideas.

 The richness of Schmitt’s colorful orchestration, augmented by the fullness of the mixed chorus and the ecstatic solo voice passages, are remindful of other large-scale Schmitt creations, particularly Psaume XLVII, La Tragédie de Salomé, Salammbô and Oriane et la Prince d’Amour.
 Indeed, one could argue that Fête de la lumière deserves a rightful pride of place alongside those lauded compositions.

 Update (8/30/21): The original recordings of two of the works presented at the 1937 Paris Expo’s Festivals of Lights — Florent Schmitt’s Fête de la lumière and Arthur Honegger’s Mille et une nuits — have now been released by Forgotten Records.